phpstan/phpstan/README.md

 * Web UI for browsing found errors, you can click and open your editor of choice on the offending line.
 * Continuous analysis (watch mode): scans changed files in the background, refreshes the UI automatically.
-* Interactive fixer: lets you choose the right fix for found errors :blush:

 Try it on PHPStan 0.12.45 or later by running it with the `--pro` option.
 You can create an account either by following the on-screen instructions, or by visiting [account.phpstan.com](https://account.phpstan.com/).